furax3306/-Flightgear-PHI-/README.md

 <ins>**How to install :**</ins>

 Simply backup yours originals files and replaces them with the modified files provided by this mod

+**What this mod is changing ?**

+<ins>Short answer is often the best, see picture below.</ins>

+PS : Do no copy the "img" folder into your filesystem, it's not dangerous but useless, anway you can kepp picture, it's free ;)